 It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
 Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure.
-Troon School takes concerns seriously and will make every effort to resolve the matter as quickly as possible.
+Troon CP School takes concerns seriously and will make every effort to resolve the matter as quickly as possible.

 If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
-In these cases, the head will refer you to another staff member.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, the Head will refer you to another staff member.
+In these cases, Troon CP School, (school to nominate the head teacher or the complaints administrator if one is used), will refer you to another staff member.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, Troon CP School will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.

 We understand however, that there are occasions when people would like to raise their concerns formally.
-In this case, Troon School will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.
+In this case, Troon CP School will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.

-3. How to raise a concern or make a complaint
+How to raise a concern or make a complaint